Memory Fireworks has curbside pick-up

-BISMARCK, N.D. - Memory Fireworks has introduced curbside pick-up.
+Memory Fireworks has introduced curbside pick-up.

 Customers can order what they want online and have their items delivered out to their car.